unyt-org/datex-tractor/README.md

 ## Synchronise with server
 ---
 - Creates an Issue with a todo-list titled "Todos" with relative links
 - Creates for each todo in the repo an issue
   - With a permalink to the correlated file, line and commit

-- If nothing to do is found in the code base
+> [!IMPORTANT]
-  - The todo-list-issue get's closed, as well as all issues mentioned in it
+> If nothing to do is found in the code base the todo-list-issue get's closed, as well as all issues mentioned in it

 ### Request timing
 ---